Cheap CBD vs. Good CBD – How Not to Get Fooled 2026

 What is the difference between cheap CBD and good CBD?

 Cheap CBD and good CBD differ primarily in transparency and the quality of the raw material.
-In an audit of 84 products from 2017, only 31% had labels consistent with the actual cannabinoid content (CAVITY, 2017).
+In an audit of 84 products from 2017, only 31% had labels consistent with the actual cannabinoid content (JAMA, 2017).
 This shows that the promise on the packaging often has little to do with what you are actually buying.

 A good product has a clear pedigree.
 The hemp comes from certified EU farms, extraction is done using supercritical CO2, and each batch has an independent COA available via QR code.
 The cheaper equivalent often remains silent on key issues: where the raw material comes from, what extraction method is used, and what contaminants may be present.